St. Louis County Police Department: Division of Patrol

 Vehicles marked with plates "T" are Tactical Unit vehicles or are used for the Tactical Unit; vehicles with plates "E" are for administration, D.A.R.E., K-9 Units, MetroLink, or other special non-patrol units.

-Patrol Officers are issued the SIG Sauer P229R .40 semi-automatic pistol which replaced the Smith and Wesson 4006 .40 semi-automatic pistol in 2007.
+Patrol Officers are issued the SIG Sauer P229R .40 semi-automatic pistol which replaced the Smith & Wesson 4006 .40 semi-automatic pistol in 2007.
 Detectives were issued the S&W 4013 .40 and the S&W 4014 .40, but now carry the SIG Sauer P229R .40 like the patrol officers.

 Division of Special Operations

+The Division of Special Operations is commanded by Lieutenant Colonel Jason Law.